 This course prepares undergraduates to work as peer tutors in a writing center.
 Students will practice tutoring as they learn about reading and responding to the writing of others.
 Students from all majors, as well as undeclared majors, are encouraged to enroll.

-Prerequisites: ENGL 1101 & 1102 and permission of the instructor
+Prerequisites: ENGL 1101 & 1102 and permission of the instructor composition.
+Fundamentals of persuasion and human communication are presented as well.
+Prerequisites: ENGL 1101 & 1102

 ENGL 2212 Rhetorical Theory.
 (3) in rotation